Umbilical Hernia (Belly Button Hernia) – Symptoms, Causes & Treatment Sydney

 In adults, increased intra-abdominal pressure over time can gradually stretch the natural weakness at the umbilicus.

-Symptoms Of An Umbilical Hernia
+Umbilical Hernia Symptoms

 • A soft bulge at the belly button